 Brigantine

-When you’re not soaking up the sun and saltwater, pop over to the Brigantine Historical Museum for a look into the past or grab some local produce from the Brigantine Farmers Market.
+When you’re not soaking up the sun and saltwater, pop over to the Brigantine History Museum for a look into the past or grab some local produce from the Brigantine Farmers Market.

 Margate